jtriley-eth/smart-types/docs/src/ch01-03-philosophy.md

 type casting.
 These problems are no fault of the compiler engineering team.
 It is at the fault of a broader community failing to reach consensus on the extent to which the compiler should enforce program correctness.
-Smart Types cannot fix everything, but it can use two beautiful features of modern Solidity to explore further, the type alias and the type checker's blindspot, assembly.
+Smart Types cannot fix everything, but it can use two beautiful features of modern Solidity to explore further, the type alias and the type checker's blind spot, assembly.

 At the core of the library, the `Primitive` type exhibits no implicit behavior.
 Addition is not checked for overflow by default, type casts are not checked for overflow.
 When it is converted to